QuoSecGmbH/SIT/AFF4Module/README.md

  https://github.com/Velocidex/c-aff4
  ALL changes are documented in SIT-changelog.md
  The SIT VerificationModule is integrated into the AFF4Module for efficiency reasons.
+ Executing either modules is done by utilizing the correct command parameters, use -h if you need help

+# AFF4Module additions
+-m or --metadata was added to integrate custom metadata into the AFF4 images, a feature that was missing before.
+	This is done by integrating RDF turtles in the same format as the AFF4 metadata turtle.
+For an example check /templates/genericMeta.turtle

+# VerificationModule additions
+-- hash was added to allow verification using MD5 and SHA1 codes.
+Every artifact stored in the AFF4 image will
+	be verified with the exception of log and config files, collected by the ArtifactModule

+# General additions
+-- temp was added to allow the usage of temporary directories both for the AFF4Module and the VerificationModule

+Many small additions and improvements, check the diff files for more details

 # AFF4 -The Advanced Forensics File Format